nicklockwood/FXParser/README.md

 Version 1.2

 - Parsers now have an optional "name" property that can be used to refer to them in descriptions
-- Much improved description methods provide shorter, more readable parser descriptions for debugging
+- Shorter, more readable parser descriptions for debugging
-- The -debugDescription method (used when logging parsers in the console) now includes address info for child parsers, making it easier to dig in for more information
+- The -debugDescription method (used when logging parsers in the console) now includes memory addresses for child parsers, making it easier to dig in for more information
 - Fixed bug where grammar would return a stray rule called "s" with no implementation
-- Fixed bug where grammar would not correctly match an escaped slash in a regular expression
+- Fixed bug where grammar would not correctly match an escaped solidus (slash) in a regular expression
+- Added ability to pass a block to FXParserResult to construct values lazily
+- FXParserResult values for built-in parsers are now generated in a lazy fashion
+- FXParserResult now includes matched range as well as remainder
+- Improved performance of regular expression matching

 Version 1.1